 These are some of the things that you should be looking for and ways to trace your family tree for free:

 - Civil birth, marriage and death (BMD) records are the building blocks of every family tree and date back to 1837 in England and Wales (1855 in Scotland).
 Use FreeBMD to find the reference numbers and order the certificates from the General Register Office website or visit ScotlandsPeople for BMDs north of the border.

-- Census records 1841-1911 (with the 1921 Census for England and Wales due to come online on Find My Past in 2022).
-These provide a snapshot of your family every 10 years and you can use them to trace their lives and corroborate facts on the BMD certificates.
-You can search census records on the large subscription genealogy websites such as Ancestry, Find My Past and The Genealogist and on ScotlandsPeople for the Scottish census or try these free sites: FamilySearch.org and FreeCEN.org.uk
+- Census records provide a snapshot of your family every 10 years, and you can use them to trace their lives and corroborate facts on the BMD certificates.
+You can search census records on the large subscription genealogy websites such as Ancestry, Find My Past and The Genealogist and on ScotlandsPeople for the Scottish census.

-- Find historical trade directories on the genealogy sites or, for free, at Special Collections or, for Scotland, here.
+- Find historical trade directories on the genealogy sites or for free at Special Collections or, for Scotland at Scottish Post Office Directories.

 - Military records will enable you to trace your ancestors’ service in the First and Second World Wars.
 The Commonwealth War Graves Commission website is your first port of call to locate relatives who died – search the war dead and cemeteries database.

 - Your military ancestor may have been awarded a medal.
 You may be lucky enough to have them handed down in the family but, if not, the go-to resource for WW1 research are the Medal Index Cards.
 Find these on the subscription genealogy sites or at The National Archives website where you will also find a wealth of free research guides.